-Loan Agreements regulate the making of a term loan.
+Loan Agreements regulate the making of term loans from one party to another.
 The Simply-Docs Loan Agreements cover the necessary legal and practical commercial considerations relevant to the lending of small to medium sized amounts for specified periods of time.

-The Loan Agreements folder contains long and short form versions of the Loan Agreement.
-The Loan Agreement – Long Form contains a number of provisions including clauses on interest and repayments, and detailed provision for representations and warranties, covenants and undertakings.
-The Loan Agreement – Short Form does not include the same level of detail or protection, and is suitable for less complex transactions.
+This subfolder contains long and short form versions of loan agreements.
+These agreements contain a number of provisions including clauses on interest and repayments, and detailed provision for representations and warranties, covenants and undertakings.
+The Short Form Loan Agreement does not include the same level of detail or protection, and is suitable for less complex transactions.

 Secured Lending – the pitfalls